 How can I get a count of my active contributors?

 Take a look at our documentation for help counting contributors.

 What are the different user roles on Snyk?

 The free account and starter plan have only administrators, whereas the other paid-for plans allow you to add collaborators.
 Collaborators can view and contribute to projects, but can’t access billing details or invite team members.

 How do you count tests?

-For GitHub projects, we count a test whenever you make a change to your dependencies on your default branch, and depending on your settings, whenever you create a pull request which changes those dependencies.
+For source code management, we count a test whenever you make a change to your dependencies on your default branch, and depending on your settings, whenever you create a pull request which changes those dependencies.
 For the Snyk CLI, we count each call to snyk test or snyk monitor as a test.
 For container scans from the registry, we count each test and monitor as a test.
 Note that the limit for tests is different between open source and container scans, with 200 tests for open source vulnerabilities and 100 tests for container vulnerabilities.

 What data is leaving my perimeter and going into the Snyk Cloud?
 What if I am not allowed to upload anything to the cloud?